AWS Bedrock Models¶

 Option 3: IAM Role (Recommended for AWS deployments)¶

-When running on AWS infrastructure (EC2, ECS, Lambda, etc.), use IAM roles for automatic credential management.
-No explicit credentials are needed.
+When running on AWS infrastructure (EC2, ECS, Lambda, etc.), IAM roles provide automatic credential management.
+LiteLLM will discover credentials from the instance metadata service automatically.

 Option 4: AWS SSO / AWS CLI Profile¶